DougPA/xAPITester/README.md

 contained in the GitHub Release if you would rather not build from sources.

-If you require a DEBUG build you will have to build from sources and will need:
+If you require a DEBUG build you will have to build from sources.
+The required
+frameworks are contained in this repo.
+They can be found on GitHub at:

 * SwiftyUserDefaults.framework - https://github.com/radex/SwiftyUserDefaults
 * xLib6000.framework - https://github.com/DougPA/xLib6000